stephaneAG/USBHostShield/README.md

 ```

 R: the 'whole' comments have been copied to the 'tutComms.md' file ( just to make sure it wouldn't be deleted & no longer accessible, hopefully I won't get into troubles for saving those here ..
+ps: my comment still hasn't been approved ( wondering why ? .. ), but I'd be delighted for it to be, as well as being given hints on what I was looking for ( & so do other people commenting & receiving a 'shorter than succint' answer from a technical person point of view .. )

 ### What we' interested in ( yay! )